rmwb/TAILS-OSX/README.md

 ## Create the EFI bootloader (optional)

-You can build the EFI bootloader directly from Mac OSX (given you have installed vagrant and virtualbox) by running:
+You can build the EFI bootloader directly from the MacOS Terminal (given you have installed vagrant and virtualbox) by running:

 ```